 These programs provide aid based on financial need.
-Application is made online at https://apps.iowacollegeaid.gov/common/default.aspx?cmd=wizInfoView.
-The 2018-2019 award is \$4,532.
+Application is made online at https://icaps.iowacollegeaid.gov/ICAPS/ApplicationProcess/ApplicationMainPage.aspx.
+The 2019-2020 award is \$4,644.
 Priority will be given to eligible foster care students, eligible AIOS renewal students, students in certain Trio programs and students who graduated from alternative high school programs, and students in Federal Gear Up programs.
 Scholarship recipients will be considered for subsequent AIOS awards if the recipient completes the FAFSA by March 1st and continues to meet all other AIOS eligibility requirements.
-Eligible Iowa students must complete the FAFSA by July 1 and have an EFC level for the 2018-2019 academic year of \$9,064 or less.
+Eligible Iowa students must complete the FAFSA by July 1 and have an EFC level for the 2019-2020 academic year of \$9,288 or less.
 In the event that available state funds are insufficient to pay the full amount of each approved grant, the ICSAC has the authority to administratively reduce the award.
 For more information, please call 1-877-242-4456.